-Financing Your Study Abroad Trip
+Financing a Study Abroad Program

 Many students think studying abroad is too expensive to work for them.
 In reality, some students are able to apply their financial aid to a semester or year abroad, or to one of the Department's short-term abroad programs in Germany and Spain.
 Check with someone in the International Education Office to see if this can work for you!

 Scholarships to study abroad are also made available to students.
-Please see the International Education Office for some general scholarships or check out our Department Scholarship page to access information about several scholarships which are specific to majors and minors in our department.
+Please see the International Education Office for general scholarships or check our Department Scholarship page to access information about several scholarships which are specific to majors and minors in our department.